-In the late 1990's, Rozansky and Witten proposed a construction of a family of new 3-dimensional topological quantum field theories, indexed by compact (or asymptotically flat) hyper-K\"ahler manifolds \cite{Rozansky_Witten}.
-The Rozansky-Witten procedure does thus associate topological invariants of 3-manifolds to each hyper-K\"ahler manifold.
+In the late 1990's, Rozansky and Witten proposed a construction of a family of 3-dimensional topological quantum field theories, indexed by compact (or asymptotically flat) hyper-K\"ahler manifolds \cite{Rozansky_Witten}.
+Thus, to each compact hyper-K\"ahler manifold, the Rozansky-Witten procedure associates a topological invariant of 3-manifolds.
 In subsequent work, Kapranov~\cite{Kapranov} and Kontsevich~\cite{Kontsevich} revealed the crucial role played by Atiyah classes in the construction of the Rozansky-Witten invariants.
-They~\cite{Kapranov, Kontsevich} in particular showed that the hyper-K\"ahler restriction is unnecessary and that the theory devised by Rozansky and Witten works for all holomorphic symplectic manifolds.
-In Kapranov's work lies the key fact that the Atiyah class of the tangent bundle of a complex manifold $X$ yields a map $\shiftby{T_X}{-1}\otimes \shiftby{T_X}{-1} \to \shiftby{T_X}{-1}$ in the derived category $D^+ (X)$ of bounded below complexes of sheaves of $\mathcal{O}_X$-modules with coherent cohomology, which makes $\shiftby{T_X}{-1}$ into a Lie algebra object in $D^+ (X)$.
-Therefore, Kapranov's approach shone light on many similarities between the Rozansky-Witten and Chern-Simons theories~\cite{BGRT,BLT} as shown by Roberts and Willerton \cite{Willerton}.
+In particular, they showed that the hyper-K\"ahler restriction is unnecessary and that the theory devised by Rozansky and Witten works for all holomorphic symplectic manifolds~\cite{Kapranov, Kontsevich}.
+Kapranov's work highlighted a key fact: the Atiyah class of the tangent bundle of a complex manifold $X$ yields a morphism $\shiftby{T_X}{-1}\otimes \shiftby{T_X}{-1} \to \shiftby{T_X}{-1}$ in the bounded below derived category $D^+ (X)$ of coherent sheaves on $X$, which turns $\shiftby{T_X}{-1}$ into a Lie algebra object in $D^+(X)$.
+Therefore, Kapranov's approach shone light on many similarities between the Rozansky-Witten and Chern-Simons theories~\cite{BGRT,BLT} as stressed by Roberts and Willerton \cite{Willerton}.

 Atiyah classes have also enjoyed renewed vigor due to Kontsevich's seminal work on deformation quantization \cite{Kontsevich_formality, Kontsevich:motives}.
 Kontsevich indicated the existence of deep ties between the Todd genus of complex manifolds and the Duflo element in Lie theory \cite{Kontsevich_formality, Kontsevich:motives, Shoikhet:duflo, MR2816610}.
-This discovery inspired several subsequent works on Hochschild (co)homology and the Hochschild-Kostant-Rosenberg isomorphism for complex manifolds, by Dolgushev, Tarmarkin and Tsygan~\cite{MR2565036,arXiv:0807.5117}, C\u{a}ld\u{a}raru~\cite{Caldararu}, Markarian~\cite{Markarian}, Ramadoss~\cite{Ramadoss}, and Calaque and Van~den~Bergh~\cite{Calaque} among many others.
-In particular, the work of Markarian~\cite{Markarian} (see also Ramadoss~\cite{Ramadoss}) led to an alternative proof of the Hirzebruch-Riemann-Roch theorem and its variations.
+This discovery inspired several subsequent works on Hochschild (co)homology and the Hochschild--Kostant--Rosenberg isomorphism for complex manifolds, by Dolgushev, Tarmarkin \& Tsygan~\cite{MR2565036,arXiv:0807.5117}, C\u{a}ld\u{a}raru~\cite{Caldararu}, Markarian~\cite{Markarian}, Ramadoss~\cite{Ramadoss}, and Calaque \& Van~den~Bergh~\cite{Calaque} among many others.
+In particular, the work of Markarian~\cite{Markarian} (see also Ramadoss~\cite{Ramadoss}) led to an alternative proof of the Hirzebruch--Riemann--Roch theorem and its variations.